-Features: shingle beach, coastal margin, circular walks, sensitive wildlife.
+Features: shingle beach, spreading room, circular walks, sensitive wildlife.

-Figure 29 illustrates a shingle beach backed by wetland.
+Figure 28 illustrates a shingle beach backed by wetland.
 The wetland is fringed by gently sloping ground with a mixed cover of heath, rough grass, woodland and enclosed fields.

 The shingle is difficult to walk on.
 It is also prone to flooding during storm conditions and is not actively maintained for flood defence.
 The route chosen for the trail follows higher, firmer, drier ground, crossing the wetland on an embankment 1.
-This is a less direct route along the coast than the beach, but it is a more convenient and reliable walking surface for the longterm.
+This is a less direct route along the coast than the beach, but it is a more convenient and reliable walking surface for the long-term.
 It offers fine views of the sea and surrounding wetland landscape and wildlife.

 Land seaward of the trail is accessible as spreading room, enabling people to walk along the shingle beach if they wish to.
 This creates possibilities for circular coastal walks.
-Waymarkers at strategic points W point out the main route and the alternative along the beach.
+Way markers at strategic point wo point out the main route and the alternative along the beach.

-We have used our discretion to add further land to the coastal margin, including heath and rough grassland landward of the trail, with the consent of the owners.
-In these places, the inland boundary of the coastal margin coincides with an existing boundary, in this case the boundaries of adjoining woodland and wetland areas.
+We have used our discretion to create further spreading room over heath and rough grassland landward of the trail.
+In these places, the inland boundary of the spreading room coincides with an existing boundary, in this case the boundaries of adjoining woodland and wetland areas.

-Access to the wetland seaward of the trail is excluded to prevent disturbance to wetland birds (2), though the public may walk through it along an existing right of way if they wish to.
+Access to the wetland seaward of the trail is excluded to prevent disturbance to wetland birds 2, though the public may walk through it along an existing right of way if they wish to.
 There are small fenced sections on the shingle which are used by nesting birds 3, but these do not prevent the public from walking past.
 Signs here explain the need for people to prevent their dogs from approaching birds or nests.